Compare UK Digital Banks

 What Is FSCS Protection?

-FSCS (Financial Services Compensation Scheme) is the UK's statutory deposit protection scheme.
-It protects eligible deposits held with authorised banks, building societies, and credit unions if the firm fails.
+The Financial Services Compensation Scheme (FSCS) is the UK's official deposit protection scheme.
+It protects eligible deposits held with banks, building societies, and credit unions that are authorised by the PRA and regulated by the FCA.

 Why Does FSCS Exist?